pyrogram/pyrogram/docs/source/topics/faq.rst

 identify applications by means of a unique key; the bot token identifies a bot as a user and replaces the user's phone number only.

-Why is the main API (MTProto) superiod

-I started a client but nothing happens!
+I started a client and nothing happens!
 ---------------------------------------

 If you are connecting from Russia, China or Iran `you need a proxy`_, because Telegram could be partially or